Collingwood School: Round Square

 Collingwood is a member of the international Round Square network of schools, which seeks to give every student a variety of academic, physical, cultural and spiritual experiences to enhance their global outlook.

 Collingwood annually sends students across the globe on Round Square International Service trips, to destinations such as India, Belize, and Thailand.
 Projects have included constructing homes, schools, and fresh water collection systems for communities.
 There is also involvement in local service initiatives, such as Habitat for Humanity.
 Every year, Collingwood sends a delegation of both staff and students to the International Round Square Conference.

 In October 2008, Collingwood School co-hosted the international senior Round Square conference with Glenlyon Norfolk School.
 Delegates from every Round Square school were billeted with Collingwood families.
 The theme of the conference was "Creating Sustainable Communities – Local to Global".

-Athletics

-Collingwood has won twelve AA rugby, one AA soccer, and two AA basketball provincial titles.